trgardos/data-science-job-market-analysis/README.md

 The project directory structure is shown below.

 Expanded structure may be inspired by the [cookiecutter‑data‑science template](https://github.com/drivendataorg/cookiecutter-data-science).
+We may evolve the folder and file structure to be something like:

 ```
 .